Educational Resources for Companion Dog Owners

 • AKC Canine Good Citizen (CGC)

-With any luck, the RCOC and associated Primer should give you a strong start to your learning journey.
-As you (hopefully) continue on to read books and take classes, you and your dog’s capabilities will grow.
+With any luck, the Good Owners Guide to Dogs, RCOC, and other resources should give you a strong start to your learning journey.
+As you (hopefully) continue on to read more books and take classes, you and your dog’s capabilities will grow.
 Once you’re ready, a great fairly near-term objective we recommend you shoot for is taking the AKC’s Canine Good Citizen (CGC) test.
+This is a test run in-person with a certified trainer, who will test you and your dog on important core behaviors, like sitting politely, being comfortable when you approach strangers, and walking through a crowd.

 • Core Reading